gwpachlatko/anything-goes/_posts/2020-04-29-corona-lack-of-strategy.md

 The other day, I had a chat with a fellow who had just returned from a journey through three neighbouring countries, and here’s what he told me:

-“They were supposed to leave every other seat empty, but our bus was packed, not one empty seat left, and none of the passengers were family or friends.
+“We were supposed to leave every other seat empty, but our bus was packed, not one empty seat left, and none of the passengers were family or friends.
 We crossed three borders, but none of the officials even mentioned that we were not supposed to travel this way, let alone stopped us from leaving one country or entering another.”

 In the early days of the lockdown, I had a chat with a neighbour, and here’s what he told me:

 “A friend’s wife is working at an intensive care unit and had to tend a patient who tested positive, so she was sent home for two weeks to quarantine.
 Her husband [my neighbour’s friend] expected to be ordered for a test or, as a precaution, to be quarantined, seeing that he, as a family member, had also potentially been exposed to the virus.
-As he had neither been called, or visited, or otherwise informed how to go about his situation, he decided to stay home as well.
+As he had neither been called, nor visited, or otherwise informed how to go about his situation, he decided to stay home as well.
 Just to be sure.
 (To date, no one has contacted this fellow to have him tested, or tell him to quarantine.)”

 To be clear about this: Nothing against precautions here, and happy about every campaign the government introduces to support the economy, but isn’t it about time we had a framework of measures that is less ambiguous, easy to communicate, and even easier to comply with?